 Social Security Number: The adult signing the form must list the last four digits of their Social Security Number (SSN) or check the box to the right labeled "Check if no SSN."

-- Part 4: Complete this part.
-An adult must sign the form. - Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
-If you do not select race or ethnicity, one will be selected for you based on visual observation.
+Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
+If you do not selectrace or ethnicity, one may be selected based on visual observation.